zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 1.md

 ✓ **Percentage**: 90

-If you choose Drop down values, you need to enter the following fields:
+If you choose **Drop down values**, you need to enter the following fields:

 ✓ **Type of Gift Card value**: Dropdown values